 He was short but stocky.
-His super power ability was to weave through defenders at high speeds allowing him to be one of the greatest scorers in NHL history.
+His superpower ability was to weave through defenders at high speeds allowing him to be one of the greatest scorers in NHL history.

 In fact, Marcel tells the story of how he found himself so discouraged his rookie season he called his dad to tell him he’s not going to make it.

 Marcel stuck with it and set a rookie record by scoring 77 points.
 Although he had much success as a scorer the Red Wings as a whole did not.

 Here Marcel found his stride and had much success, even more so in 1979 when Dave Taylor and Charlie Simmer joined the team.

-Men like Esposito, Orr and his greatest role model from his providence of Quebec, Henri Richard.
-Marcel noticed that the greats were consistent, maybe not always play well but always have determination, dedication and consistency.
+Men like Esposito, Orr, and the greatest role model from his providence of Quebec, Henri Richard.
+Marcel noticed that the greats were consistent, maybe not always play well but always have determination, dedication, and consistency.

 - 4x All-Star.

-- 2x Lady Byng Memorial Trophy in 1975 & 1977 which is given every year to the player to have exhibited the best type of sportsmanship and gentlemanly conduct combined with a high standard of playing ability.
+- 2x Lady Byng Memorial Trophy in 1975 & 1977 – which is given every year to the player to have exhibited the best type of sportsmanship and gentlemanly conduct combined with a high standard of playing ability.

-- 2x Ted Lindsay Award winner for outstanding player in the regular season as judged by the members of the NHL Players Association.
+- 2x Ted Lindsay Award – winner for outstanding player in the regular season as judged by the members of the NHL Players Association.

 The 1971-72 O-Pee-Chee is a 264 card set.
-True hockey card collectors know this set well because it is one of the most beloved sets in the industry.
+True hockey card collectors know this set well because it is one of the most beloved sets in the hobby.
 Popular among collectors for its design one gets a sense of pure vintage with this one.

 The card front is unique, basic, yet right on cue with the year it represents.
 Great portrait photo of the young Marcel and them beautiful, red, bold letters across the top, I’m just glad they’re in red so it fits in the overall theme of the card.

-The cards back has nice bold lines.
-To the left side of the card you’ll have commentary in both english and french languages divided by player stats.
-Towards the right side you have player cartoons, my favorite.
+The cards back have nice bold lines.
+To the left side of the card, you’ll have commentary in both English and French languages divided by player stats.
+Towards the right side, you have player cartoons, my favorite.